 Research Nurses study various fields of medicine, healthcare, and illness.
 A Research Nurse’s employment can range from government and university research facilities, and laboratories to corporate environments and even non-profits.
-Duties often include grant-writing and submitting to research journals.
+Duties for this unique job in nursing often include grant-writing and submitting to research journals.

 24. Forensic Nursing